-The Board of Directors has five committees: Audit, Compensation and Human Resources, Finance, Retail Supply Chain and Nominating and Governance.
+The Board of Directors has five committees.
+As of the 2023 annual meeting, the committees are Audit and Finance, Compensation and Human Resources, Retail Supply Chain, Retail Stores and Services and Nominating and Governance.
 Each holds regular meetings, generally in connection with scheduled Board meetings.
-Each committee operates under a written charter that may be found on ACENET, our intranet site, which is available and accessible by all Ace Retailers.
+Each committee operates under a written charter that may be found on ACENET, our intranet site, which is available and accessible by all Ace members.

-Audit Committee.
-The Audit Committee assists the Board in its oversight responsibilities with respect to the integrity of Ace's financial statements; Ace's compliance with legal and regulatory requirements; the effectiveness of internal controls and procedures; the independent auditors' qualifications and independence; and the performance of Ace's internal audit function and independent auditors.
-The Audit Committee met four times in 2021.
+Audit and Finance Committee.
+The Audit and Finance Committee assists the Board in fulfilling its responsibilities relating to oversight of (1) the integrity of the Corporation's financial statements, (2) the Corporation's compliance with legal and regulatory requirements, (3) the independent auditor's qualifications and independence, (4) the performance of the Corporation's internal Audit Services function and independent auditors, (5) the Corporation's capital requirements, (6) the patronage dividend distribution, and (7) the Corporation's credit policies and related matters.
+The Audit and Finance Committee met four times in 2023.

 Compensation and Human Resources Committee.
 The Compensation and Human Resources Committee provides oversight and evaluation of the executive officers' relative pay, from both an internal and external point of view, and considers each officer's relative performance to support such compensation.
 This committee strives to ensure that our executives are compensated fairly compared to their peers within the retail sector.
 The Compensation and Human Resources Committee annually reviews data from Korn Ferry Retail Industry Total Remuneration Survey as its primary benchmark source of compensation data.
-The Compensation and Human Resources Committee met three times in 2021.
+The Compensation and Human Resources Committee met three times in 2023.